lapazolabs/lapazolabs/README.md

 ---

-*"Blending art, symbolism, and technology."*
+*"Blending art, psychology, and technology."*